SLAcM/SLAcM/docs/source/prep.md

 ```
 $ pip install -r requirements.txt --break-system-packages
 ```
-Note: Normally, the recommended way to install Python packages is use a Python Virtual Environment.
+Note: The recommended way to install Python packages is to use a Python Virtual Environment and install the packages there.
 However, the packages SLACM needs are not interfering with system packages, hence they can be safely installed.
+Hence the flag `--break-systemm-packages` option.

 - Install SLACM itself:
 ```